tscholak/PyConEdward/content.md

 $p(\text{params})$: **prior probability** of a certain fairness.

-[//]: $ (What do we think about the fairness of the coin before seeing any data?)

 $p(\text{data} | \text{params})$: **conditional probability** that the data is observed **given that** the coin has a certain fairness.

-[//]: $ (For a given fairness, how do we think the coin tosses will be distributed?)

-[//]: $ (The assumptions about how the structure of the world gives rise to the statistical distribution of data is in the likelihood.)

-[//]: $ (The likelihood is a parameterized set of instructions for simulating data.)

 $p(\text{params}, \text{data})$: **joint probability** that **both** the data is observed **and** the coin has a certain fairness.

-[//]: $ (The Bayesian approach is to produce a distribution over both, the parameters and the data.
-That distribution is composed from a distribution on the parameters called the "prior" and the so-called "likelihood" that describes the distribution of the data for every possible parameter setting.)